servicetitan/Stl.Fusion/README.md

 - So next time you call `📝("salad")`, it will produce a new 🥗<sub>v2</sub> = `📝("salad")` + 🥬<sub>v1</sub>🥦<sub>v1</sub>🍅<sub>v2</sub>

-We know it's hard to believe this is true &ndash; that's why there are many visual proofs in the remaining part of this document.
+We know it's hard to believe the DREAM is true.
+That's why there are many visual proofs in the remaining part of this document.
 But if you'll find anything concerning in Fusion's source code or [samples], please feel free to grill us with questions on [Discord]!